All You Need to Know About Cocaine

 Signs and Symptoms of Cocaine Abuse

 There are many signs that immediately show after a person abuses cocaine.
-These signs can actually become bases for a person to be subject to a drug testing.
+Drug testing kits can confirm the presence of cocaine in the system.

 The following are the primary indicators that a person may be abusing drugs.